adenannofrizal/adenannofrizal.github.io/README.md

 #### nofrizaa@natur.cuni.cz
-###### Remote sensing and geospatial researcher. with a particular focus on the utilisation of hyperspectral data in the context of vegetation traits and ecological analysis.
+###### My research focus on the utilisation of hyperspectral data in the context of vegetation traits and ecological analysis.
 In order to achieve my research objectives, I have employed a range of techniques, including machine learning and radiative transfer models (RTMs)

 [Google Scholar](https://scholar.google.com/citations?user=FqkFQaAAAAAJ&hl=en)